jamisoncrawford/MetaVitals/index.md

 * An image of the geography in relation to New York State

 ![About Section](https://raw.githubusercontent.com/jamisoncrawford/MetaVitals/master/Images/about_section_img.jpg)
-*The About Section features links to Location Profiles at the next level of granualrity.*
+*The About Section features links to Location Profiles at the next level of granularity.*

 ## Location Profile: Indicators